alexbridge/java-spring-skeleton/README.md

 ENV variables needed:

-- `APP_PORT` : a port, that application run on
+- `APP_PORT`: a port, that application run on

 ### Run

-You can run it with IDE, `com.example.Application.main` as a start point
+You can run it with IDE, `com.github.alexbridge.Application.main` as a start point

 You can start from cli:

 - build project `gradle clean build`
-- run artifact `APP_PORT=8090 java -jar java-spring-skeleton-0.1.0.jar`
+- run artifact `APP_PORT=8090 java -jar java-spring-skeleton-1.0.0.jar`

 Implemented endpoints: